 Equity Release Horror Stories

 While equity release can be a beneficial financial tool, there have been instances where people have encountered problems.
-These equity release horror stories often stem from not fully understanding the terms of their agreement or not seeking independent advice.
+These equity release horror stories often stem from a lack of full understanding of the terms of their agreement or from not seeking independent advice.

 Saga Equity Release

-Saga Equity Release offers a range of options tailored to people over 55, allowing them to release money from their homes to enjoy a more comfortable retirement.
+Saga Equity Release offers a range of options tailored for people aged 55 and over, enabling them to release funds from their homes to enjoy a more comfortable retirement.

 Legal and General Equity Release